-The average number of staff employed by the company during 2017 was 739 (2016: 720) (note 6).
+The average number of staff employed by the company during 2018 was 770 (2017: 739) (note 6).

-Administration Expenses increased by £12.4 million from 2016 due to the increases in advertising cost for Xarelto and Eylea; one time cost for the IT system upgrade and logistic costs which are in line with increased inventory and turnover.
+Administrative expenses increased by 3.77% from 2017 due to the increases in advertising cost for Xarelto and Eylea; and logistic costs which are in line with increased inventory and turnover.
+Additionally there were one off pension expenses in respect of a Section 75 debt expense and GMP equalisation expense.